ghufronalwi/AppiumWDIOAndroidTest/README.md

 ```
 appium --base-path /wd/hub --allow-cors
 ```
+> [!IMPORTANT]
+> Note: Based on my experience, running in Git Bash terminal makes the connection between test and appium server failed.
+I'm recommending using Command Prompt terminal.

 ### 2. Start Android Emulator
 Open Android Studio, go to **More Actions** -> **Virtual Device Manager** -> **Start your emulator**
 > [!IMPORTANT]
 > Note: Make sure your emulator has already running before executing the test.

 ### 3. Run test
-Execute the test by running this command:
+Open new terminal and execute the test by running this command:
 ```bash
 npm run test
 ```